 The history of SQM and lithium begins in 1996 when the company began to produce potassium nitrate, made from sodium nitrate and potassium chloride.

-Sodium nitrate was obtained in large quantities from the caliche that abounds in the Atacama Desert.
+Sodium nitrate was obtained in large quantities from the caliche that abounds in the Atacama Desert, in northern Chile.
 However, potassium chloride was not produced in Chile and was purchased abroad, with Canada being the largest supplier.

-The urgent need to have their own source of supply for potassium chloride led SQM's top executives to start exploring the local market.
-The solution was in the Salar de Atacama.
+The urgent need to have their own potassium chloride supply source led SQM's top executives to begin exploring the local market, where the solution was finally found in the Salar de Atacama, in northern Chile.

 The North American company Amax and the Chilean Molymet tried to produce potassium, lithium and potassium sulfate in the territory without success; in 1992 both companies put out to tender their participation in the consortium called Minsal, becoming an opportunity for SQM.
 Thus, the percentage tendered was fully acquired by SQM and the company changed its name to SQM Salar.

 Beginnings of Lithium in Chile

 After the success achieved in the extraction of potassium chloride from the Salar de Atacama, company executives began to look at lithium, which in 1996 already presented an attractive international price for the operation.
 Taking advantage of the fact that the extracted brine had similar levels of potassium and lithium chloride, the decision was to produce lithium as a secondary product, which became increasingly important.

 In those years, lithium had a sales growth close to 3% per year.
 It was used mainly to make lubricants, colorants and input to make glass or aluminum for construction.